AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/make-a-program-without-a-period-cost-available-in-revenue-explorer-and-analyzers.md

 # Make a Program Without a Period Cost Available in Revenue Explorer and Analyzers {#make-a-program-without-a-period-cost-available-in-revenue-explorer-and-analyzers}

 Program Period Costs allows you to define "How much money" and "When" for a program.
-This shows up in&nbsp; [revenue cycle explorer](http://docs.marketo.com/display/docs/revenue+cycle+analytics)&nbsp;and&nbsp; [analyzers](../../../../product-docs/reporting/revenue-cycle-analytics/opportunity-influence-analyzer/tell-the-marketing-story-with-an-opportunity-influence-analyzer.md).
+This shows up in  [revenue cycle explorer](http://docs.marketo.com/display/docs/revenue+cycle+analytics) and  [analyzers](../../../../product-docs/reporting/revenue-cycle-analytics/opportunity-influence-analyzer/tell-the-marketing-story-with-an-opportunity-influence-analyzer.md).

 >[!NOTE]
 >